limgit/opdss/README.md

  ```
  10. **PROFIT!**

-Everytime you work on the repository, activate virtualenv with `$ pyenv activate venv`
+Everytime you work on the repository, activate virtualenv with `$ pyenv activate venv`.

-To deactivate, `$ pyenv deactivate` is used
+To deactivate, `$ pyenv deactivate` is used.